jhinmainksta/drone/docs/en/leds.md

 # Working with a LED strip

 > **Note** Documentation for the [image](image.md) versions, starting with **0.21**.
-For older versions refer to [documentation for version **0.20**](https://github.com/CopterExpress/clover/blob/v0.20/docs/en/leds.md).
+For older versions refer to [documentation for version **0.20**](https://github.com/CopterExpress/drone/blob/v0.20/docs/en/leds.md).

-Clover drone kits contain addressable LED strips based on *ws281x* drivers.
+Drone drone kits contain addressable LED strips based on *ws281x* drivers.
 Each LED may be set to any one of 16 million possible colors (each color is encoded by a 24-bit number).
-This allows making the Clover flight more spectacular, as well as show flight modes, display stages of current user program, and notify the pilot of other events.
+This allows making the Drone flight more spectacular, as well as show flight modes, display stages of current user program, and notify the pilot of other events.

 <img src="../assets/clever-led.png" class="center" width=600>